xli340/carbn/README.md

   * **Interpolation Animation**: To solve jumpiness between historical track points, the frontend implements interpolation algorithms.
 This ensures smooth movement during playback and automatically calculates the vehicle's heading based on the angle between two points.
   * **Playback Controls**: Provides full player controls (Play/Pause/Speed/Exit).
+  * **Heads-up**: In animation mode, if the vehicle stayed still for a long time within the selected window, the playback will initially appear paused—this is expected.
+Please wait, or switch to a **7d** window and increase playback speed since the early portion may be stationary.

 ### 🎨 UI/UX